jessicarush/react-notes/nextjs_databases.md

 }
 ```

-If you have a group of components that you want to load at the same time instaed of popping in one by one, wrap them in their own component and make a skelton for that group.
+If you have a group of components that you want to load at the same time instead of popping in one by one, wrap them in their own component and make a skelton for that group.

 For example: